observablehq/plot/docs/features/marks.md

 Marks visualize data as geometric shapes such as bars, dots, and lines.
 A single mark can generate multiple shapes: for example, passing a [Plot.barY](../marks/bar.md) to [Plot.plot](./plots.md) will produce a bar for each element in the associated data.
 Multiple marks can be layered into [plots](./plots.md).

 Mark constructors take two arguments: **data** and **options**.
 Together these describe a tabular dataset and how to visualize it.
 Option values that must be the same for all of a mark’s generated shapes are known as *constants*, whereas option values that may vary across a mark’s generated shapes are known as *channels*.
 Channels are typically bound to [scales](./scales.md) and encode abstract data values, such as time or temperature, as visual values, such as position or color.
-(Channels can also be used to order ordinal domains; see [sort options](./scales.md#sort-options).)
+(Channels can also be used to order ordinal domains; see the [sort option](./scales.md#sort-option).)

 A mark’s data is most commonly an array of objects representing a tabular dataset, such as the result of loading a CSV file, while a mark’s options bind channels (such as *x* and *y*) to columns in the data (such as *units* and *fruit*).